Looks like it's that time again. It's time to register for the Japanese Language Proficiency Test.

 The JLPT is the standard many foreigners use to measure their Japanese chops.
 This exam tests your vocabulary, kanji, grammar, listening and reading knowlege.
-Oddly enough, though, it doesn't test the main indicator of how good your Japanese is - how well you speak.
+Oddly enough, though, it doesn't test the main indicator of how good your Japanese is - how well you speak (at the time of this writing).

 While it's not the final say in how good your Japanese is, many of the skills that the JLPT tests can be closely linked to your speaking skills.